 The annual benefit statement we send you each year includes the amount of LTA used for that pension as a percentage up to 31 March.
 We base these figures on the LGPS pension and lump sum you’ve built up with us.
 The percentage won’t include any additional voluntary contributions (AVCs) you've paid for.

-You can read the factsheet attached to this page.
-You can also visit the national LGPS member website where a quick check calculator is available.
+You can read the 'lifetime allowance factsheet' on the national LGPS member website where a quick check calculator is also available.

 Video: Your lifetime allowance